Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

-This convergence of ideas motivates a unified simulability narrative: if a VQA is provably free of barren plateaus, then the very structure used to prove the special structure of gradients may also confine its dynamics to a polynomially-sized effective model that admits efficient classical evaluation.
-This intuition has been crystallized in a prominent conjecture relating provable trainability and efficient classical simulation~\cite{Cerezo.2025-DoesProvableAbsence} and has spurred renewed interest in Lie-algebraic simulation as both a diagnostic and a computational primitive.
+This convergence of ideas suggests a unified simulability narrative.
+In many analyses of VQAs, the same algebraic restrictions that prevent barren plateaus also identify polynomially-sized operator subspaces in which expectation values admit efficient classical evaluation.
+This intuition underlies a prominent recent conjecture relating provable trainability and classical simulability~\cite{Cerezo.2025-DoesProvableAbsence} and motivates Lie-algebraic simulation as both a diagnostic and a computational primitive.

-A concrete instantiation of Lie-algebraic simulation for quantum mean values is the $\gsim$ framework introduced by Goh et al.~\cite{Goh.2025-LiealgebraicClassicalSimulations}.
-At a high level, $\gsim$ replaces evolution in a $2^n$-dimensional Hilbert space by evolution in the $\dim(\mathfrak{g})$-dimensional adjoint space induced by the DLA $\mathfrak{g}$, enabling exact expectation values and gradients whenever the relevant operator subspace is of polynomial size.
+A concrete instantiation of Lie-algebraic simulation for quantum mean values is the $\gsim$ framework introduced in Ref.~\cite{Goh.2025-LiealgebraicClassicalSimulations}.
+At a high level, $\gsim$ replaces evolution in a $2^n$-dimensional Hilbert space by evolution in the $\dim(\mathfrak{g})$-dimensional adjoint space induced by the DLA $\mathfrak{g}$, enabling exact expectation values and gradients for supported observables, provided the relevant invariant operator subspace is polynomial-dimensional and its coordinate representation can be constructed efficiently.
 While the evaluation stage is then efficient by construction, the practical bottleneck is often \emph{preprocessing}: constructing a suitable basis representation of the DLA (or an invariant subspace) and computing the adjoint data (structure constants) required for adjoint-space propagation.